Showing posts with label Crémant de Bourgogne. Show all posts

 Chaource AOP cheese

-Chaource AOP is a 24.5% fat, cow's milk cheese and, when ripe, is creamy, crumbly, and spreadable.
+Chaource AOP is a 24.5% fat, cow's milk cheese and, when ripe, is creamy but not easily spreadable.
 It has a taste somewhat similar to a Brie, but a different texture, and that's what makes it unique.
 Chaource has an edible rind, and most farm-produced cheeses are made with unpasteurized milk, with dairies producing pasteurized versions.
-Similarities to Brie exist as they do in other cheeses like Coulommiers, but its Chaource's different texture that makes the final taste quite different.
+Similarities to Brie exist as they do in other cheeses like Coulommiers, but it is Chaource's different texture that makes the final taste quite different.

 New Chaource cheeses beginning their maturing process.